bradkaley/NFT_Market_Analysis/README.md

 ## Project Overview

-Analyzing data from the US Stock Market, NFT Marketplace, and Crypto Market to identify data driven trends in the NFT market
+Analyzing data from the US Stock Market, NFT Marketplace, and Crypto Market to identify data driven trends in the NFT market.
+We will look to answer the following research questions.

+1. How do fluctuating ETH gas prices affect NFTs and ETH prices?
+2. What kind of dollar volumes do the chosen NFTs have?
+3. What are the price trends for NFTs and what can you expect if you choose to invest?
+4. What does the landscape of NFT buyers and sellers look like?
+5. How are the new Bitcoin ETF and more volatile ETFs performing?
+Does this mean anything for potential future NFT ETFs?
+6. What kind of trading volumes do the chosen NFTs have compared to ETH and ETFs ?
+The following sections provide discussions and answer each quetion.

 ## Broader Market Analysis